GioDelsoto/GioDelsoto.github.io/README.md

 ## 📊 Data Science Projects

 - **[Churn Prediction for Telecom](https://github.com/GioDelsoto/NLP-projects)**: Developed a predictive model to identify at-risk customers and simulated a retention strategy (discount) to **maximize profit**.
-- **[Spark Project to predict Airfoil Noise](https://github.com/GioDelsoto/Spark-Project)**: A simple project using linear regression with **PySpark** to predict airfoil noise.
-- **[ETL project](https://github.com/GioDelsoto/ETL_and_data_analysis)**: A ETL full project using **Airflow** to extract orders data, update customers and products list to a **postgres database**.
-This database is used for data analysis (cohort and rebuying analyses) and machine learning models to predict repurchase.
-- **[Market Prediction Project](https://github.com/GioDelsoto/StockMarket)**: I develop this project to learn about stock market predictions and trade strategies.
-Althought I didn't achieve a good model to predict short terms price, I achieved a good precision score for long terms using SVM classification method.
-Armed with this model and a risk management strategy, the simulations shown that this is effiently.
-- **[Employee Tenure Prediction](https://github.com/GioDelsoto/Tenure-prediction)**: Forecasted employee tenure using classification techniques based on historical data.
-A K-means model was also used to predict the motive for employees to leave the company.
-- **[Heart Disease Prediction](https://github.com/GioDelsoto/HeartDisease)**: Created a predictive model based on clinical data and deployed it via a simple web app using Flask, where the doctor could input patient data, and see the heart disease probability
-- **[LLM Fine Tunning: Tweets disaster](https://github.com/GioDelsoto/Disaster-tweets-classification)**: Developed a model to predict if a tweet correspond to a disaster or not, using fine-tunning with BERT.
-- **[Cool NLP Projects](https://github.com/GioDelsoto/NLP-projects)**: Worked on various NLP projects to learn new techniques, including:
-1. Transformer - nano-gpt: Applied a **transformer architecture** to create a character-based text generator.
-The model was trained on Shakespeare's texts.
-2. RNN Part-of-Speech Tagging: Implemented an **LSTM recurrent neural network** architecture to learn the parts of speech for each word in a text.
-3. Cipher Decrypt: Utilized a Markov transition model to discover the character mapping used in the encryption of a message.
-Through a **genetic algorithm**, the mapping that maximized the likelihood of the decrypted message was sought.
-4. Spam Detector: Employed **TF-IDF** and **Naive Bayes** for spam detection.
-Additionally, the model was compared using **Latent Semantic Analysis** for dimensionality reduction.
-5. Sentiment Analysis: Utilized logistic regression to classify the sentiment of tweets related to an airline company.
-6. TextRank Summarization: Applied the **PageRank technique** to rank key topics.
-This involved calculating the Markov matrix and finding eigenvectors to rank the most important sentences (highest eigenvalues).
-7. Recommendation Movie System: Used the **nearest neighbors** algorithm to recommend movies based on their descriptions.

-- **[Churn Prediction for Telecom](https://github.com/GioDelsoto/NLP-projects)**: Developed a predictive model to identify at-risk customers and simulated a retention strategy (discount) to **maximize profit**.

 - **[Spark Project to Predict Airfoil Noise](https://github.com/GioDelsoto/Spark-Project)**: Created a project using **PySpark** and linear regression to predict airfoil noise.